rehierl/node-tree-outliner/88-todos.md

 **TODO**
-overlay or embedded perspective? does the logical hierarchy act as a flat overlay, or is it embedded into the node tree? - i.e. is the logical structure an integral part of the node tree?
+overlay or embedded perspective? does the logical hierarchy act as a flat overlay on top of, or is it embedded into the node tree? - i.e. is the logical structure an integral part of the node tree? - similar to looking through a window

 **TODO**
 we have an outline height/depth - define an outline width? -